 Parking Permits for Students and Employees

-Campus parking permits are available free of charge and valid for one year.
-Parking permits may be obtained at the Campus Safety Office, located in the Facilities Management building.
-Permits may be transferred to another vehicle or an additional permit may be obtained at no cost.
+Campus parking permits are available free of charge.
+Student permits are valid for one year.
+Employee parking permits are valid for two years.
+Permits may be transferred to another vehicle.
 Receipt of a parking permit does not guarantee the availability of a specific parking space on campus.
-Request a Parking Permit.

-Temporary parking permits are available at no cost from Campus Safety.
+Daily parking permits are available at no cost.
 The permit must be displayed on the rear-view mirror and be dated to be valid.
 Parking for visitors and vendors is available in Green zoned areas only.
 Students living off campus do not qualify as a visitor to campus.

-Departments hosting events and activities on campus must obtain a temporary parking permit for invited guests from Campus Safety.
-Be certain your invited guests have temporary parking permits and have instructions on where they may park for the event.
+Departments hosting events and activities are advised to make parking arrangements in advance with Campus Safety.
 If you are hosting a seminar or special event during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.), be sure to make parking arrangements in advance with Campus Safety.
 Email us at firstname.lastname@example.org.

 Contractors and service providers are to obtain parking permits as they check in with the Facilities Management department.